What is a floating license?

 In a floating license environment, licenses are activated on a first come, first served basis.
 Activations can be short-lived or long-lived, there are no life time requirements.
 Activated machines can be deactivated at any time to free up activation slots for other machines.

-- Licensing software in cloud and virtual environments
+- Licensing software in cloud environments

 - Check-out/check-in license model